Are you after some miniature fish that are also full of personality?

 This is normal for the Boraras species.

 Taking proper care of a Chili Rasbora is not difficult but maintaining stability is key to your success with this species.
+It can be summarized like this:

 The flow from the filter should be minimal because these fish are not used to swimming against a strong current.